mlrun/mlrun/docs/install.md

 #### Set Environment Variables

 Define your MLRun configuration.
-As a minimum requirement &mdash;
+As a minimum requirement:

 1. Set `MLRUN_DBPATH` to the URL of the remote MLRun database/API service; replace the `<...>` placeholders to identify your remote target: